rnts08/btcmarketvalue/README.md

 ## Appreciation

-If you like this little script feel free to donate (BTC) to:
+If you like this little script feel free to donate to:

-1rntsUZrVkfbNNixDcVoaFwEKeAYff6jb
+BTC: 1rntsUZrVkfbNNixDcVoaFwEKeAYff6jb
+LTC: LWbNEKnRtqhq3bh2A6AjmeYZJmjk9HbPGi